Why are pregnant women at risk

 Effective case management of malarial illness

-pregnant women received two doses of intermittent preventive treatment.
+pregnant women received three doses of intermittent preventive treatment.